MartinBINARD/myportfolio/README.md

 ## Description

 - This is a portfolio made with vanilla JS, Babel & webpack that uses the KISS principle :raised_hands:.
 - No subdomain for french content and english content is already set in HTML for SEO.
-This why english content is not loaded by default.
+This is why english content is not loaded by default.
 - It will be soon hosted.

 ## Change done

-- Add blob on my face picture and envelope picture on send button.
+- Update blob picture on hover.

 ## License